-However you met your introvert, one thing’s for sure — his or her quiet strength drew you in and now you’re here to stay.
+However you met your introvert, one thing’s for sure: His or her quiet charm drew you in, and now you’re here to stay.
 Maybe you’re an extrovert who relishes your introverted partner’s depth and ability to listen, or maybe you’re an introvert yourself who finds quiet companionship with your like-minded lover.
 Whether you’ve been with your introvert for one week or one decade, here are 12 things you should know about being in a relationship with an introvert:

 What’s your personality type?
 Knowing your type can help you leverage your natural strengths.
 Take the free test from our partner Personality Hacker.

-4. We don’t like being the center of attention.
+4. Introverts don’t like being the center of attention.
 It’s probably not a good idea to propose live on a Jumbotron during the big game or ask the servers to sing “Happy Birthday” to us in a crowded restaurant.
 You may look around only to find your introvert hiding under their seat!

 6. We won’t go to every single party, happy hour, or family get-together.
 If you’re an extrovert who loves a party, this is something you’ll have to accept and respect about us, because it’s probably not something that will change.
 Of course, as a partner who cares about you, we will go to some social events — but we may want to leave early because we’re “peopled” out.
-The reality is, large crowds and busy environments drain and overwhelm us, because we’re sensitive to the brain chemical dopamine.
-If you’re an extrovert, dopamine gives you a rush of good feelings when you socialize, but for introverts, too much dopamine makes us feel frazzled.
+Remember, large crowds, busy environments, and socializing drain us because we have a less active dopamine reward system than extroverts.
+Look for ways to compromise.

-8. We’re sensitive to conflict.
-In fact, many introverts struggle to meet conflict head-on, because arguments are overstimulating and stressful.
+7. We may be sensitive to conflict.
+In fact, many introverts struggle to meet conflict head-on, because arguing can be overstimulating and stressful.
 We may bottle up our feelings and revert to people-pleasing behaviors to avoid disagreements, or we may shut down when an argument does erupt.
 Tread gently.
 Some introverts find it helpful to write about their feelings or to step away from the conflict for a bit to process things.
 Don’t take it personally if we need a brief time-out.

 9. A busy schedule with no downtime will poison us.
-A weekend full of activities is what dopamine-seeking extroverts crave, but for us, it’s often too much.
+A weekend full of activities is what dopamine-loving extroverts crave, but for introverts, it can be too much.
 Our internal resources get depleted, and we feel the need to retreat alone to a quiet space to recharge.
 Sometimes we’ll want to be completely alone, while other times, we may enjoy having you join us in quiet solidarity.
-If we don’t get enough downtime, we feel cranky, stressed, tired, or just not like ourselves.

-10. We want time with just you.
-This means we want to spend time with you and only you — no friends, family members, or kids around for a while.
+11. We want quality time with you.
+This means time with you and you only — no friends, family members, or kids around for a while.
 We may be quiet in groups, but we can be masterful at connecting one-on-one.
 We’ll use this time to try to reconnect with you authentically.
-“When an introvert cares about someone, she also wants contact, not so much to keep up with the events of the other person’s life, but to keep up with what’s inside: the evolution of ideas, values, thoughts, and feelings,” writes Helgoe.
+“When an introvert cares about someone, she also wants contact, not so much to keep up with the events of the other person’s life, but to keep up with what’s inside: the evolution of ideas, values, thoughts, and feelings,” writes Laurie Helgoe in Introvert Power.

 12. Although we may not be the best at expressing it, we love you deeply.
-“Introverts treasure the close relationships they have stretched so much to make,” writes Adam S. McHugh in his book, Introverts in the Church: Finding Our Place in an Extroverted Culture.
+“Introverts treasure the close relationships they have stretched so much to make,” writes Adam S. McHugh in Introverts in the Church.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.